 Kurpie is a land a bit forgotten by tourists.
 And it is their loss.

-In times were simple peasant all over Poland were to obliged to work more and more for local master (serfdom), Kurpie people stayed free.
+In times when simple peasant all over Poland were obliged to work more and more for local master (serfdom), Kurpie people stayed free.
 They lived in one of the biggest and reachest woods in the Polish Kingdom known as the Green Wilderness.
-As the land there was not suitable for farming, they specialised in beekeeping and hunting.
-As a result, people from Kurpie were considered almost wild and definitely dangerous – by the rest of the country.
+As their land was not suitable for farming, they specialised in beekeeping and hunting.
+As a result, people from Kurpie were considered almost wild and definitely dangerous – at least by the rest of the nation.

 What to see on Kurpie